rodneyknaap/atx-turboxt-v3/README.md

 I have taken time to respectfully include all the above acknowledgements.
 If anyone or anything is left out, that is absolutely not intentional, please contact me and I will update this page.

-After studying the available design, I conceived this design with my own variations, circuit additions and changes which I see as improvements according to my personal design preferences.
+After elaborately studying the available source design files which inspired the system, I conceived this design with my own variations, circuit additions and changes which I see as improvements according to my personal design views and preferences.
+Some logic types I have changed to get a better schematic perspective on an entire circuit area.
+My purpose was a good clear recreation in my own method, not to exactly copy the original.
+I have removed the DRAM refresh and parity check logic from the design.
+The refresh signal is available on the ISA bus for any expansion card designs which use it for timing.

 Some circuit areas are deducted from chip manufacturer datasheets to determine the proper interfacing methods in this application for an XT PC.

 BIOS choice for operation of this mainboard is up to the builder, the BIOS used in the operation of my build is composed as follows, top to bottom segments in the ROM image are:

-8k   Super PC/Turbo XT BIOS (project by Jon Petrosky and Ya'akov Miles)
+1: 8k   Super PC/Turbo XT BIOS (project by Jon Petrosky and Ya'akov Miles)

-8k   XT-IDE BIOS file (by XT-IDE universal BIOS team) Configured to port 300/308 and XT-IDE v2 ("Chuck mod") hardware, image is to be corrected for checksum=0 by XT-IDE config software.
+2: 8k   XT-IDE BIOS file (by XT-IDE universal BIOS team) Configured to port 300/308 and XT-IDE v2 ("Chuck mod") hardware, image is to be corrected for checksum=0 by XT-IDE config software.

-8k   XT HD-Floppy BIOS extension (by Sergey Kiselev) Configuration of floppy drive config bytes according to instructions provided by Sergey.
+3: 8k   XT HD-Floppy BIOS extension (by Sergey Kiselev) Configuration of floppy drive config bytes according to instructions provided by Sergey.

-40k  blank space "00" hex code
+remainder: 40k  blank space "00" hex code
 This comprises a 64k BIOS image, the design accommodates two BIOS images in the 128k ROM, the page to be used can be switched by a jumper or switch.
 For testing it's advised to program two identical BIOS images into the ROM first.
 Initially it's best to use an EPROM which cannot be erased by software if there is any software trying to write into the BIOS region.
+If you like to add other BIOS images you can simply include them into the BIOS image file since there are 5 segments of 8k available.

 What I did is to create two variations of the 64k BIOS, one which includes a DD 5,25 floppy drive, and the other includes a HD 5,25 floppy drive.
-I have added switches to the DS1 jumpers of the drives which enables to leave both connected to the floppy bus simultaniously.
-The switches change the BIOS and the drive select.
-Using a DD and HD 5,25 drive makes sure that any floppy disks are properly read and written, due to matching the proper track width compatibility of the original intended drives to the respective disks.
+I have added switches to the DS1 jumpers of my two 5,25 drives which enables to leave both connected to the floppy bus simultaniously.
+The switches change both the BIOS image selection and the drive selects.
+Using both a DD and HD 5,25 drive makes sure that any floppy disks are properly read and written, due to matching the proper track width compatibility of the original intended drives to the respective disks.
 In both of my BIOS versions, I have defined drive A: to be a 1,44MB HD 3,5 inch drive.
-Drive B contains the DD and HD versions of the 5,25 drives.
+Drive B settings contain the DD and HD versions of the 5,25 drives.

-The schematic diagram is intentionally created as a single sheet for easier navigation.
-Such a large sheet does slow down editing somewhat but it's an acceptable compromise in my opinion.
+The schematic diagram is intentionally created as a single sheet for fastest navigation back and forth between various circuit areas.
+Such a large single sheet does slow down editing somewhat but it's an acceptable compromise in my opinion once you get used to it.
+It's not the "fullness" of the schematic, but the sheet size which slows down the schematic editor somewhat, which can be lessened by occasionally saving and closing the schematic, and then opening it again.
 Schematic and PCB design are made in KiCad 5.1.7.
-I know this is an older release however I am used to working in this version and I don't see a need to change that for now.
+I know this is not the latest release however I am used to working in this version and I don't see a need to change that for now since it has proven to be sufficient for this purpose.

 This KiCad version is confirmed to be fully compatible with screenshots of JLCPCB guidelines of settings for creating the files for manufacturing.
-I will be including my own KiCad library additions in the source files which need to be unpacked in the appropriate kicad installation shared library folders.
+I will be including my own KiCad library additions in the source files which need to be unpacked into the appropriate kicad installation shared library folders.

+I will not be further revising this design since I view it as completed.

+My next project will be a 286 AT mainboard design comperable to the IBM 5170 and similar PCs.

+Thanks for your interest in this project,

+kind regards,

+Rodney